Toxic shock syndrome

 The earliest cases of toxic shock syndrome involved women who used tampons during their periods (menstruation).
 However, today less than half of cases are linked to tampon use.
 Toxic shock syndrome can also occur with skin infections, burns, and after surgery.
 The condition can also affect children, postmenopausal women, and men.

 Risk factors include:

-- Staphylococcus aureus (S. aureus) infection, commonly called a Staph infection
+- Infection with Staphylococcus aureus (S. aureus), commonly called a Staph infection

 - Tampon use (particularly if you leave one in for a long time)

 - Nausea and vomiting

 - Redness of eyes, mouth, throat